Like an anchor is to a ship, hope is to the soul.

 Jake is a Licensed Mental Health Counselor in Iowa.
 He received his B.A. and M.A. from the University of Northern Iowa, majoring in family services and mental health counseling.
 Jake has done extensive work with individuals and families and specializes in anxiety, teens, work related stress, stress management, management training, and Christian counseling.

 Jake has worked with a wide range of mental health concerns at various locations including the University of Iowa Hospitals and Clinic's department of Pediatric Oncology, Allen Hospital's Emergency Mental Health Unit, Grinnell College and the Woodward Academy for at risk teens.
 He has been in a private mental health practice for several years, has served as an adjunct professor at UNI, and has provided outreach services to employees and community members through churches, businesses and organizations in the local community.

 Jake strives to provide a safe space for clients from all backgrounds, ethnicities, and orientations.
 He works with clients to help them improve their overall quality of life.

 Stacey Hurt, LMHC

-Stacey is a Licensed Mental Health Counselor in the state of Iowa.
+Stacey is a Licensed Mental Health Counselor in Iowa.
 She earned her B.A. from the University of Iowa and her M.A. from the University of Northern Iowa.

 Stacey’s interest in helping clients cope with their experiences of trauma led her to become trained in Eye Movement Desensitization and Reprocessing (EMDR).
 She has now been an EMDR practitioner for several years.
 Stacey is happy to explain this process to you and discuss whether you would be a good candidate for this particular intervention.